PriyaDeepika/fake-news-detection/README.md

 - TF-IDF captures writing patterns, not truth
 - Dataset bias affects learned features
 - Logistic Regression assigns weights to words
+- Stopword removal changes what the model learns.

 ## Dataset
 The dataset used in this project was sourced from Kaggle: